syncfusion-content/blazor-docs/blazor/dropdown-list/placeholder-and-floatlabel.md

 ## Add mandatory indicator using placeholder

-You can achieve this by applying the mandatory indicator `*​`​ to the `content` style at the CSS level
+The mandatory indicator `*​` can be applied to the placeholder using the content style in the CSS level.

 Use the following code to add the mandatory indicator * to the float label element.